Information-theoretic interpretation of quantum formalism: Source observation window

-\paragraph{Mixed states.} This implies that the rank $m>0$ is less than $d$.
-The prior does not uniquely define the solution of the system and therefore the working probability $w_\Lambda$ is defined by the contextual distribution $\Sigma_\mu$.
-Let $\mu_i$ be the simplicial coordinates of $w_\Lambda$ in $\mathcal{W}_\Lambda$.
-We have,
+When the rank $m>0$ is less than $d$ the prior does not uniquely determine the solution of the system and therefore the working probability $w_{\scriptscriptstyle \Lambda}$ is defined by the contextual distribution $\Sigma_\mu$.
+In that case, from Definition (\ref{pureandmixed}) the simplicial state that accounts for both the specific simplex and the particular context is termed \enquote{mixed}.